HolyTy/test/OCI_PublicLB_EN.md

 About this guide
 ---
-This guide describes how to setup EXPRESSCLUSTER X of the mirror disk type cluster on Oracle Cloud Infrastructure.
-The following describes the cluster configuration by public load balancer.
+This guide describes how to setup EXPRESSCLUSTER X mirror disk type cluster on Oracle Cloud Infrastructure with public load balancer.
 For the detailed information of EXPRESSCLUSTER X, please refer to [this site](https://www.nec.com/en/global/prod/expresscluster/index.html).

 Configuration
 ---
 ### Overview
-In the configuration of this guide, create 2-server(Node1 Node2 as below) cluster of mirror disk type.
+In this guide, create 2 nodes (Node1 Node2 as below) mirror disk type cluster.
-And the date on block storage synchronize between nodes.
-And active and standby servers of the cluster are swiched by controlling the Oracle Cloud Infrastructure load balancer from EXPRESSCLUSTER.
+Each node has a block storage and date on both the block storages are synchronize by cluster mirroring feature.
+EXPRESSCLUSTER uses Oracle Cloud Infrastructure load balancer health check feature and it switches Active node and Standby node when it detects unhealty status.
-Client Applications will be accessible instance in the virtual cloud network if you specify Load balancer IP address.
+Client can access to Applications on Active node in the virtual cloud network by specifying Load balancer IP address.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/52775132/62447475-68a7f980-b7a0-11e9-9683-19133c4eabdd.png">